 Kyrsten received her Ph.D. in Clinical Psychology from the University of Toronto Scarborough.
 She is licensed to practice in the areas of Clinical, Forensic, and Neuropsychology.
 She is a psychologist at Waypoint Centre for Mental Health Care.
 She also founded the Centre for Meaningful Living, a psychology clinic that aims to provide psychological services of the highest quality, including evidence-based, affordable, and accessible care.
 She has served on various executive committees within the Canadian Psychological Association, as well as other national organizations.
 She is continuously active in clinical research, focusing on the metacognitive and neurocognitive predictors of psychosis to develop more targeted psychological interventions for schizophrenia in forensic settings.

 Review Editor, Crime Scene newsletter

-Christopher is a PhD Candidate in Experimental Psychology at Memorial University of Newfoundland.
+Christopher is an Assistant Professor in the Department of Psychology at St. Francis Xavier University.
 His research interests include comprehension of legal rights, investigative interviewing, alibis, and eyewitness memory.
-He previously served as an Associate Editor for Mind Pad, and is currently Memorial University’s Campus Representative for CPA.
-Prior to starting his graduate training, Chris worked for the Correctional Service of Canada.
+He previously served as an Associate Editor for Mind Pad, and as a Deputy Journal Editor for Investigative Interviewing: Research and Practice.
+Prior to starting his academic work, Chris worked for the Correctional Service of Canada.